profburke/komapainter/README.md

 This project is licensed under the BSD 3-Clause License.
 For details, please read the [LICENSE](https://github.com/profburke/komapainter/blob/master/LICENSE) file.

-## A real life story of how the sausage is made
+<a name="tale"></a>## A real life story of how the sausage is made

-<a name="tale"></a>A quick `gem install shogi_koma` to install Yokoyama's code yielded a bunch of unappealing errors while trying to compile the Cairo graphics library.
+A quick `gem install shogi_koma` to install Yokoyama's code yielded a bunch of unappealing errors while trying to compile the Cairo graphics library.
 I decided I really didn't want to trace through logfiles and try and determine what the issue was (*lazy*).

 The essence of the piece-drawing code wasn't too many lines and I seemed to recall that there was a Cairo binding for one of my favorite languages, [Lua](https://lua.org).
 So I figured 5-10 minutes worth of effort and I could have a working program (*hubris*).